 10.2 Outline broadly the ownership, organisation and regulatory framework in relation to oil trading.

-The marketing of oil products is subject to licensing, as per Act 28/11, and may be performed through wholesale or resale trade.
-The licensee's project shall fulfil the following requirements:
+The marketing of oil products is made under competition systems which are, however, subject to licensing, as per Law 28/11 (as amended by Presidential Decree 208/19) and may be performed through wholesale or resale trade.